aviikc/aviikc/06_blender/python_for_blender.md

 ### Addons

 An addon is simply a Python module with some additional requirements so Blender can display it in a list with useful information.
+Addons must contain a **bl\_info** variable which Blender uses to read metadata such as name, author, category and URL

 ### Scripts